Municue

 AI-generated summaries.
 Click to expand for original text.

-#BA briefing by TxDOT District Engineer Ceason Clemens covering Texas Department of Transportation project updates, with a specific focus on the I-345 corridor.
+#BA briefing by Texas Department of Transportation District Engineer Ceason Clemens covering TxDOT project updates in Dallas, with a specific focus on the I-345 highway project.

-#DA briefing memo providing an update on the city's parking program, presented by the Director of Transportation & Public Works.
+#DBriefing memo providing an update on the city's parking program, presented by the Transportation & Public Works department at the request of the City Manager's Office.

-#EA general briefing forecast item from the City Manager's Office listing upcoming briefings.
+#EA general briefing forecast of upcoming items from the City Manager's Office.

-#FConstruction services contract with Restocon, LLC (lowest of nine bidders) for water infiltration repair, expansion joint replacement, concrete crack repair, traffic coatings, and moisture protection at Garages A & B at Dallas Love Field, not to exceed $7,473,015 funded by the Aviation Fund.
+#FAuthorization of a not-to-exceed $7,473,015 construction services contract with Restocon, LLC to repair water infiltration, expansion joints, concrete cracks, traffic coats, and moisture protection at Garages A & B at Dallas Love Field.

 $7.5M